AdmiralSultanoHarli/cordova-plugin-hide-app-inbackground/README.md

 # cordova-plugin-hide-app-inbackground

-This is a cordova plugin to enable/disable hiding app on background in android and ios (Mobile)
+This is a cordova plugin to enable/disable hiding app on background in android and ios

 ## Supported Platforms